creekorful/bathyscaphe/README.md

 Ensure you have at least 3GB of memory as the Elasticsearch stack docker will require 2GB.

-# How to start the crawling process
+# How to initiate crawling

 Since the API is exposed on localhost:15005, one can use it to start the crawling process: